MKleinSB/pxt-kitronik-zip64/README.md

 Custom blocks for www.kitronik.co.uk/5626 :GAME ZIP64 for micro:bit.
 See website for example code.
+Changes for Calliope Mini by M.Klein.
+Have fun!
+BETA!

 ## To Use
 For the ZIP LED display